royalmo/docker-networks/README.md

 > Fill the graph with the subnets, container's IPs and container interface's
 > names.
 That way, you will have all the names and IP needed at a single place.
 >
+> **Warning!** Every time you restart the docker-compose, all addresses, ranges
+> and configurations done on the nodes will be lost.
+It's recommended to do
+> tasks 11, 12 and 13 as a pack, so you can use the results from the previous
+> tasks.
+Pick a day you have plenty of time!
+>
 > Add the updated graph to the report.

 Now that we are familiarized with our node network, let's check its initial